1973 Major League Baseball postseason: Baltimore Orioles vs. Oakland Athletics

 This was the second postseason meeting between the Orioles and Athletics.
-They previously met in the 1971 ALCS, which the Orioles won in a sweep.
-The Athletics defeated the Orioles in 5 games to advance to the World Series for the second year in a row (in the process denying a rematch of the 1969 World Series).
+They previously met in the ALCS in 1971, which the Orioles won in a sweep before falling in the World Series.
+The Athletics defeated the Orioles in five games to advance to the World Series for the second year in a row (in the process denying a rematch of the 1969 World Series between the Mets and Orioles).

-Jim Palmer pitched a five-hit complete game shutout as the Orioles took Game 1.
+Jim Palmer pitched a five-hit complete-game shutout as the Orioles took Game 1.
 Rollie Fingers helped secure Game 2 for the Athletics by holding off a potential rally by the O's.
 In Oakland, the Athletics prevailed in an ugly extra-inning Game 3 as Bert Campaneris hit a walk-off home run in the bottom of the eleventh.
-In Game 4, the Orioles came back from a 4-0 deficit late to force a fifth game.
-However, Catfish Hunter pitched a complete game shutout as the Athletics won 3-0 to secure the pennant.
+In Game 4, the Orioles came back from a 4–0 deficit late to force a fifth game.
+However, Catfish Hunter pitched a five-hit complete-game shutout as the Athletics won 3–0 to secure the pennant.

 Both teams would meet one more time in the ALCS the next year, which the Athletics won in four games.